-- 0.1.1 This is the Open Space Assessment and Strategy prepared by Knight Kavanagh & Page (KKP) for Newark and Sherwood District Council (NSDC).
+This is the Open Space Assessment and Strategy prepared by Knight Kavanagh & Page (KKP) for Newark and Sherwood District Council (NSDC).
 It provides detail with regard to what open space provision exists in the area, its condition, distribution and overall quality.
-This document sets out the findings of the research, site assessments, data analysis and GIS mapping undertaken as part of the study. - 0.1.2 This document also helps to inform what future provision of accessible, high quality, sustainable provision of open spaces will be needed across Newark and Sherwood District and where.
+This document sets out the findings of the research, site assessments, data analysis and GIS mapping undertaken as part of the study.

+The document helps to inform direction on the future provision of accessible, high quality, sustainable provision of open spaces across Newark and Sherwood District.